Last Update: 4/14/21

 2. The Termination Plan must include a specific termination event.
 This can be termination of the condominium upon the filing of the Plan in the public records (”automatic termination”) or it can be tied to a specific event (”conditional termination”).

-3. The Termination Plan identifies a “Termination Trustee” who will have title to the condominium property vested in him/her upon termination of the condominium.
+3. The Termination Plan identifies a “Termination Trustee” who will have title to the condominium property vested in him/her upon the termination of the condominium.

 4. The Condominium Termination Plan is filed in the public real estate records of the county where the condominium sits (its county of residence).